The Devil's Wedding Night - Code Red (Blu-ray)

 Summary:

-Though Paul Solvay is credited as The Devil's Wedding Night’s director, This film was actually co-directed by Luigi Batzella (Nude for Satan) and Joe D'Amato (Death Smiles on a Murderer).
+Although Paul Solvay is credited as The Devil's Wedding Night's director, this film was actually co-directed by Luigi Batzella (Nude for Satan) and Joe D'Amato (Death Smiles on a Murderer).
 The latter was also The Devil's Wedding Night’s cinematographer.

 From a production standpoint, The Devil's Wedding Night bears all the markings of low-budget Euro-cult cinema.
 The premise brings nothing new to the table, and a slow-moving narrative does not do this film any favors.
 Another area where The Devil's Wedding Night comes up short is its odd score, which features a few music cues that feel out of place.